Wednesday, July 21, 2021

 Everyone has their own opinion, especially in the equestrian world, but that's where CEEFIT is brilliant: it's FACTS."

 Ben: "Exactly.
-We're not vets so it's hard for us to know what's right and what's wrong with our horses' health.
+We're not vets, so it's hard for us to know what's right and what's wrong when it comes to our horses' health.
 We started working with a lady who studies horse physiology.
-We showed her the data from one of our horses on the Seaver app and when she started handling it, she felt exactly what the CEEFIT indicated: it was pushing much more to the left than to the right."
+We showed her the data from one of our horses on the Seaver app and when she started handling it, she felt exactly what was indicated by CEEFIT: it was pushing much more to the left than to the right."

 Ben: "It really depends on the horse.
 One of our friends tried CEEFIT on his horse because he found it very interesting.
-We often lend the CEEFIT to our friends so that they can try it on their horse and see what they come up with.
+We often lend CEEFIT to our friends so they can try it out on their horse and see what they come up with.

-Coming back to our friend, his horse jumps well but in a really strange way, he hits his hindquarters very hard and quite strangely.
-When he put the CEEFIT on, he noticed that his horse was growing about 20% more on one of his hind legs.
-This led to questions.
-Does he have a problem with one of his legs or does he simply have one leg less powerful than the other?
+Coming back to our friend, his horse jumps well, but in a really strange way, hitting his hindlegs very hard and quite strangely.
+When he put on the CEEFIT, he noticed that his horse was pushing about 20% harder on one of his hind legs.
+So he began to wonder.
+Does he have a problem with one of his legs, or is one leg simply less powerful than the other?

-In any case it is true that for us the most interesting features are those on locomotion, especially symmetry.
-This is because it is this data that allows us to know if the horse is doing well.
+In any case, it's true that for us, the most interesting functions are those relating to locomotion, in particular symmetry.
+That's because it's this data that lets us know if the horse is doing well.

 Ben: "We have a good example that happened to us.
-One of our horses was jumping a small 1.20/1.30m turn shortly after we bought him.
-He's very sensitive and seemed a bit shy on a combination when he's really not used to it.
+One of our horses was jumping a 1m20/1m30 turn shortly after we bought him.
+He's very sensitive and seemed a bit shy on a combination, even though this was really not his habit.
 We found this strange.

-Looking at the data after the round, we noticed that his heart rate sped up a lot as we approached the combination because we added a few strides in the line and it made the horse nervous.
-Watching him on the lap, you couldn't really tell but the data was there.
-What is very interesting is that immediately after jumping the combination that he was worried about, his heart rate went straight back down.
-The horse showed us that he was not afraid of the combinations as such, but simply of the distance that was changed.
+Looking at the data after the lap, we noticed that his heart rate sped up a lot as we approached the combination because we added a few strides in the line and that made the horse nervous.
+Watching him on the lap, you couldn't really tell, but the data was there.
+What's really interesting is that immediately after jumping the combination he was worried about, his heart rate went straight back down.
+The horse showed us that he wasn't afraid of the combinations as such, but simply of the distance that had been changed.

-This allows us to understand our horses better and therefore to have a direct interview in their brain.
-We don't just base ourselves on our feelings but on facts.
-This gives us ways to improve the work of our horses and allows us to comfort them on a daily basis.
+This allows us to better understand our horses, and thus to have a direct interview with their brains.
+We're not just basing ourselves on our feelings, but on facts.
+This provides us with avenues for improvement in our horses' work, and helps us to support them on a daily basis.

 Ben: "The real question is why not?
-By using technology, we know that we have done all we can to monitor and care for our horses and keep them as injury-free as possible.
-Most injuries don't happen all at once, they happen gradually.
-This allows us to be sure that our horse is not hiding something and that he is in good shape.
+By using technology, we know that we've done everything in our power to monitor and care for our horses, keeping injuries to a minimum.
+Most injuries don't happen all at once, they appear little by little.
+This allows us to be sure that our horse isn't hiding something and that he's in good shape.

 Emma: "That's exactly right.
-The technology is easy to use, not that expensive and can prevent major injuries, so why go without?"
+The technology is easy to use, not that expensive and can prevent major injuries, so why deprive yourself?"

 A huge thank you to Ben and Emma who gave up their time to answer our questions, and above all a big thank you to them for their trust in Seaver 🥰

-If you want to meet Emma and Ben :
+If you'd like to meet Emma and Ben :

 or on their website: besporthorses.com